5/7/2025

 Dr. Ron Kurtz

-President & Chief Executive Officer
+President and Chief Executive Officer

 So I just want to restate your question, Angela.
-So you're asking, how do we have visibility into April numbers?
+So you're asking how do we have visibility into April numbers?
 Is that what your question is?

 speaker

-Angela Khomeeri
+Angela Comire

-Analyst, UBS Group
+Analyst, UBS

 speaker

-Shelly Tunin
+Shelley Tunin

 Chief Financial Officer